This site is owned and operated by LSI, Language Studies International Ltd, 36 Kreuzstr, CH 8008 Zurich, Switzerland. CH-350.3.001.850-7.

 ‘Termination’ means stopping or leaving all or part of the course or courses booked, including extensions, once the first course has started.
 When determining the number of weeks completed, a partial week will be counted as a whole week, provided the student was present at least one day during the scheduled week.
 Used weeks of discounted tuition and accommodation packages will be charged at the full brochure weekly rate when any refund is calculated.
 In all cases additional service charges (airport transfers, courier fees, enrolment fees, insurance, accommodation placement fee, programme supplement fee, etc.) are non-refundable and written notification of termination must be given to the school Principal or Director.
 Students who terminate their programme may not be eligible to receive a LSI certificate and will not be allowed to stay in LSI accommodation.

-UK, Australia, France, Switzerland & Malta: No refunds will be made for tuition.
+UK, Australia, France & Switzerland: No refunds will be made for tuition.
 Tuition fees are non-transferable to other students.

-USA: For cancellations made within 7 days of the student enrolling in a course, defined as the school having received the enrolment form and registration fee, including courses that have started, 100% of tuition fees are refundable.
-If the student terminates after having completed more than 60% of the program, there is no refund.
-In all other cases, unused weeks tuition are refundable.
+USA: If the student terminates after having completed more than 60% of the program, there is no refund.
+In all other cases, unused tuition weeks are refundable.

 LSI NZ provides Termination refunds based on the package price (tuition, accommodation & all other service charges).
 For courses of 3 months or longer, students withdrawing within the first 10 working days of the course must be refunded in full less a deduction for costs incurred by LSI, up to a maximum of 25% of the fee total paid.
 LSI will provide the student with details of the cost components for the purpose of working out the maximum deductible percentage.
 In the event of a dispute over the cost component deducted, the student can refer the matter to the International Education Appeal Authority.
 [For Domestic Students: for courses of 3 months or longer, withdrawals made within the first 8 calendar days of the course will be refunded in full less a deduction of 10% or $500 payable to LSI, whichever is the lower amount].